devhomie/d3-bar-graph/README.md

    - TO fix this, we'll convert all whitespace characters to the same "space" string before the character counting, so all whitespace will be visualized by a single bar with a readable label.

+### Animating the Changes

+ - Our final task is to add animations to the axes and bars.
+This will make it easier to see when new elements are added and when the counts for existing elements change.
+ -  To animate the axes
+   all wee need to do is add a call to the -transition- to the -topContainer- and -leftContainer- selections inside the -update- function.